SashimiSaketoro/blt-burn/README.md

 > **Partial Rust implementation of ByteLatent Transformer (BLT) entropy model with Burn framework, specifically designed for hypersphere embedding pipelines.**

 ⚠️ **Note**: This is NOT a complete port of the original BLT repository.
 This implementation focuses specifically on entropy-based text segmentation and pre-norm signal extraction for hypersphere embeddings.
 Many features from the original BLT are intentionally omitted.
+I am currently knowledge gating this by relying on YOU to gain access to the Facebook/blt/entropy_model and convert it to the burn preffered [.mpk].
+I did not include conversion scripts to play nice with neoZuck.

 [![License](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](LICENSE)
 [![Rust](https://img.shields.io/badge/rust-1.70+-orange.svg)](https://www.rust-lang.org/)